Thomas Ball (artist)

 Thomas Ball (June 3, 1819 – December 11, 1911) was an American sculptor and musician.
 His work has had a marked influence on monumental art in the United States, especially in New England.

-Life
+Early life

-He was born in Charlestown, Massachusetts, to Thomas Ball, a house and sign painter and Elizabeth Wyer Hall.
+He was born in Charlestown, Massachusetts, to Thomas Ball, a house and sign painter, and Elizabeth Wyer Hall.
 His father died when he was twelve.

+Career

-After several odd jobs to help support his family he spent three years working at the New England Museum, the precursor to the Boston Museum.
-There he entertained the visitors by drawing portraits, playing the violin, and singing, and repaired mechanical toys.
+After several odd jobs to help support his family, he spent three years working at the New England Museum, the precursor to the Boston Museum.
+There, he entertained the visitors by drawing portraits, playing the violin, singing, and repairing mechanical toys.
 He then became an apprentice for the museum wood-carver Abel Brown.
 He taught himself oil painting by copying prints and casts in the studio of the museum superintendent.